The Traditional Approach

 Why bother with a real estate lawyer in the age of DIY?

-There is a lot of emphasis on DIY in real estate today, but one should realize that this approach has serious limitations for anyone trying to do one’s own contract negotiating, document preparation, or other legal work.
+There is a lot of emphasis on DIY in real estate today, but one should realize that this approach has serious limitations for anyone trying to do one’s own negotiating, document preparation, contract monitoring, due diligence, and other legal work.

 It is worth recalling that in Texas executed documents are almost always the final word when it comes to real estate transactions.
-Once a contract and its various addenda are signed, the rights and remedies of the parties are defined by those written terms, subject to any voluntary amendments to which the parties may subsequently agree—and no one is required to agree to any amendments at all, which is why it is important to get the contract terms right in the first place.
-Amateur action by DIYers can result in potential liabilities and conflicts between the parties being inadvertently built into the early documentation.
+Once a contract and its various addenda are signed, the rights and remedies of the parties are defined by those written terms, subject to voluntary amendments to which the parties may subsequently agree—and no one is required to agree to any amendments at all—which is why it is important to get the contract terms right in the first place.
+Amateur action by DIYers at the contract stage can result in potential liabilities and conflicts between the parties being inadvertently built into the early documentation.
 These issues may not become apparent until closing, when everything blows up.
-A lawyer who provided limited or partial representation along the way may have reason for concern at that point.
-Will he or she be held responsible?
+A lawyer who provided only limited or partial representation along the way may have reason for concern at that point.
+Will he or she be held responsible, even though it was the client who deliberately excluded the lawyer from other critical phases of the deal?
+The disturbing answer for legal professionals is quite possibly yes.

-Buyers and sellers need to look hard at the central question here: does it not make better economic sense, particularly for real estate investors, to offload professional duties (such as contract draftsmanship) as well as potential liability onto an attorney?
+Buyers and sellers need to look hard at the central question here: is it not shrewder, in the economic sense, particularly for real estate investors, to offload professional duties and potential liability onto an attorney?
 An attorney who (yes) will charge fees, but who can avoid nightmarish legal and financial consequences later?

 There are many areas in which clients seek limited or partial representation, but the following is a sampling: